ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-platform.md

 ## Subnets

-A **subnet**, or subnetwork, is a dynamic set of validators working together to achieve consensus on the state of a set of blockchains.
+A **subnet**, or subnetwork, is a dynamic set of validators working together to achieve consensus on the state of one or more blockchains.
 Each blockchain is validated by exactly one subnet.
-A subnet can validate many blockchains.
-A node may be a member of many subnets.
+A subnet can have and validate many blockchains.
+A validator may be a member of many subnets.

 A subnet manages its own membership, and it may require that its constituent validators have certain properties.
 This is very useful, and we explore its ramifications in more depth below: